jyli06/ma615-2021/README.md

 ## This is the homework repository for ma615

- - The rmk file is the code;
+ - The rmd file is the code;
  - PDF and HTML file are the results.

+## Main Idea
+ - Using ggplot to describe the mtcars data